Deadline to Apply: October 1, 2024

-The SWS Distinguished Lectureship was founded in 1985 as a way of recognizing members whose scholarship employs a feminist perspective, and of making this feminist scholar available to campuses that are isolated, rural, located away from major metropolitan areas, bereft of the resources needed to invite guest speakers, and/or characterized by hostility to feminist scholarship.
+The SWS Distinguished Lectureship was founded in 1985 as a way of recognizing members whose scholarship employs a feminist perspective, and of making this feminist scholar available to campuses that are isolated, rural, located away from major metropolitan areas, underfunded and without the resources needed to invite guest speakers, and/or characterized by hostility to feminist scholarship.
 A key goal of the program is to provide a feminist voice on campuses where such a perspective is unusual and/or unwelcome.

 The Lectureship originally carried the name of Cheryl Allyn Miller, but now there is a separate Cheryl Allyn Miller Award.

 Contact Feminist Lecturer Award Subcommittee Chair, Shobha Hamal Gurung, email@example.com

 Deadline: October 1, 2024 at 11:59 pm ET

 Criteria for Selection

 You must be an SWS Member to nominate and only current SWS Members will be considered for this award.
 Please login to the membership portal at: sws.memberclicks.net to submit your full awards application as one file.